shweta1096/descartes-builder/README.md

 ## Files

-### First Execution

-On first launch of the software, a first time setup will process will be started which will setup a `kedro` dir at `QStandardPaths::AppDataLocation)` which will be different depending on the OS.
-This directory will store a python venv with all the dependencies of kedro-umbrella installed and the `builder-spring` template for creating kedro projects.

 ### During Execution

 During execution, each tab of the software will create a `QTemporaryDir` which is a runtime directory storing all relavant files of that tab in a location depending on your OS.
+A template `builder-spring` is copied here from kedro_umbrella path.
+This kedro_umbrella path is fetched at run time every time, from the Python environment variable.
 This directory is split into 2 directories.
 The first is the `data` dir, which will contain any imported data files and the graph as a JSON (.dag).
 The second is the `kedro` dir, which stores the entire kedro project.
 When the tab is saved, the entire `data` folder is zipped as a `.dcb`.